Manager-Managed vs. Member-Managed LLC: What Should You Choose?

 This type of LLC is useful if you have a number of members or investors, and some of those people aren’t interested in regular management or business decisions.
 If a manager isn’t a member of the LLC, this is known as a professional manager.

-What to Consider When Choosing a Member-Managed LLC Vs. a Manager-Managed LLC
+What to Consider When Choosing a Management Designation

 Your business is unique.
 To know which management designation is right for your business, here are some important factors to consider.